 6. Make a Drum Shade

-via Live the Fancy Life
+Update old light fixture from Live the Fancy Life

-7. Paint Over Brass To Freshen A Shabby Chic Lamp
+7. Paint Over Brass to Freshen a Shabby Chic Lamp

 8. DIY A Monogrammed Outdoor Pendant Light

 Turn an outdoor pendant light into a cool, monogrammed galvanized light with a galvanized bucket and a few tools.
-I made mine with an old bucket and I now have a very cool light for the poolhouse.
+I made mine with an old bucket, and I now have a very cool light for the poolhouse.
 A large galvanized iron funnel turned upside down could also work.

 9. DIY Mason Jar Lamp with Faux Zinc Shade

-10. Capiz Shade For Boob Lights
+10. Capiz Shade for Boob Lights

 Tired of the “boob lights” on your ceiling?
 A capiz shade can create lots of visual interest from what was once a pretty boring (and awkward) light fixture.